It’s ‘that time’ again – review time...

-As I’ve previously written, our journey has not been as challenging as some, but not as fast as others; it is our journey and no two are the same.
-For those of you who’ve only recently come to know about hip dysplasia and Healthy Hips Australia (HHA), I am HHA’s founder and this excerpt is from my story that I’ve share already.
+Our journey has not been as challenging as some, but not as fast as others; it is our journey and no two are the same.
+For those of you who’ve only recently come to know about hip dysplasia and Healthy Hips Australia (HHA), I am Sarah, HHA’s founder, and this excerpt is from my story that I shared two and a half years ago:

 Maya kept her head down during pregnancy and we thought she would therefore avoid any trouble with hip dysplasia.
 Her 6- and 10-week ultrasounds were promising, but by six months she needed to go into a brace.
-Maya only needed four months of 23/7 bracing and, for the past eight months since then, has been using a brace during nights and naps.
+Maya only needed four months of 23/7 bracing and eight months using a brace during nights and naps."

 So why are reviews so daunting?